 Note: There won’t be any visual design steps in this tutorial; these tips assume the website or application design is already done.

 In my opinion, Photoshop or After Effects are the best tools for the job.
 Both allow for a lot of control over the final product.
 I personally like Photoshop (and most designers are very familiar with it), so that’s how the following example will be built.

 The design was done in Adobe XD but then exported for Photoshop with appropriately-named layers.
 The example has a layer called “MinTour Locations List” for the list page, “Sculpture Garden Listing” for the details page, and the part that is out of the initial scroll view is called “Sculpture Garden Listing Overflow.”

-Step one – timeline setup and location list
+1. Timeline setup and location list

 The Timeline feature is what we’ll use to create the different screens for the final product.
 Make sure the Timeline Panel is open by going to Window > Timeline.